marcelwgn/WinUI-UnitTest-Templates/readme.md

 ## Usage

-The Unit Test project must compile to a WinExe to support testing operations dispatched to the UI thread.
+The Unit Test project must compile to a WinUI application (unpackaged app) to support testing operations dispatched to the UI thread.

-WinUI 3 does not support referencing a WinExe  project from another WinExe project - you will receive errors on build similar to the following:
+WinUI 3 does not support referencing one application project from another - you will receive errors on build similar to the following:

 ` APPX1101: Payload contains two or more files with the same destination path 'resources.pri' `

 To support unit testing move all code under test to a WinUI Class Library project.
 The Class Library can then be referenced from both the unit test project and the main application project.
 The application project becomes a lightweight container primarily for packaging and deployment.
-It will contain the applicaiton startup code, configuration, DI etc. that is not necessary for unit tests.
+It will contain the application startup code, configuration, DI etc. that is not necessary for unit tests.

 ### Building the extension